-Figure Legend Control or Indicator Function A Headphone jack This jack enables you to connect standard stereo headphones to your workstation. В Microphone jack This jack enables you to connect a standard microphone to your workstation.
-C On/off switch Turns your workstation's power on and off.
-D Power LED Lights when your workstation is turned on. Е Reset switch (1) Resets your workstation and causes POST to run.
-F Diskette eject button Releases a 31⁄2-inch diskette from the diskette drive.
-G Drive bays Enables you to add additional mass storage device(s) to your workstation. Н System activity LED This LED is dual colored: Green represents hard drive activity Yellow represents network activity Orange represents combined hard drive and network activity.
-I Diskette activity LED Lights when the diskette drive is in use.
-J Front bezel door Restricts access to the front panel drive bays.
-K CD-ROM volume dial This dial enables you to control the volume of the CD-ROM headphone audio output from your CD-ROM drive.
-From the front of your workstation, by turning the dial to left, volume is decreased, and increases as it is turned to the right.
-L CD-ROM activity light This LED lights during power up and when accessing the CD-ROM disk.
-M CD-ROM eject button Pressing this button opens and closes the CD-ROM drive tray cavity so you can insert or remove CD-ROM disks from the drive.
+Figure Legend Control or Indicator Function А Headphone jack This jack enables you to connect standard stereo headphones to your workstation. В Microphone jack This jack enables you to connect a standard microphone to your workstation. С On/off switch Turns your workstation's power on and off.
+D Power LED Lights when your workstation is turned on.
+E Reset switch (1) Resets your workstation and causes POST to run.
+F Diskette eject button Releases a 3 / 2 -inch diskette from the diskette drive.
+G Drive bays Enables you to add additional mass storage device(s) to your workstation. Η System activity LED This LED is dual colored: Green represents hard drive activity.
+Yellow represents network activity.
+Orange represents combined hard drive and network activity. Ι Diskette activity LED Lights when the diskette drive is in use.
+J Front bezel door Restricts access to the front panel drive bays. Κ CD-ROM volume dial This dial enables you to control the volume of the CD- ROM headphone audio output from your CD-ROM drive.
+As seen from the front of your workstation, turning the dial to the left decreases volume.
+Turing the dial to the right increases volume.
+L CD-ROM activity light This LED lights during power up and when accessing the CD-ROM disk. М CD-ROM eject button Pressing this button opens and closes the CD-ROM drive tray cavity so you can insert or remove CD-ROM disks from the drive.